 \subsection{End-to-End Performance}

 \textbf{Experiment setup.} We evaluate our work on two models of which the configuration is listed in Table~\ref{table:eval:model-config}.
 GPT is a homogeneous transformer-based model built by stacking transformer layers with the same structure.
-At each pipeline stage, it sends the output activation tensor of the last transformer layer in that stage.
+At each pipeline stage, it sends the output activation tensor of the last transformer layer in the stage.
 The tensor is partitioned on data-parallelized devices and replicated on operator-parallelized devices.
 U-Transformer~\cite{petit2021unettransformer} is a U-shaped convolution neural network with long skip connections.
-It inserts attention layers after convolution layers in the original U-Net model.
+It inserts attention layers after convolution layers.
 In the U-Net model, the i-th layer sends its output activation to not only the next layer, but also the i-th layer from last.
 For the GPT model, we test two parallel configurations which combine data, operator and pipeline parallelism.
 For the U-Transformer model, we manually partition it into two stages and use Alpa to generate the intra-operator parallel strategy of each stage.
 We balance pipeline stages with respect to FLOPs.
-All experiments are done on two nodes and 8 GPUs in total.

 \textbf{Baselines.} We compare our work against three baselines.
-The first two "Send/Recv" and "Alpa" are the same as the ones in \S\ref{subsubsec:single-to-multiple}.
-The third one is "Broadcast", which uses broadcast-based resharding without overlapping optimizations introduced in \S\ref{sec:overlap}.
-Therefore, "Broadcast" only optimizes a single resharding task, which mimics communication optimizations introduced in related work such as CoCoNet~\cite{jangda2022coconet}.
+The first two "Send/Recv" and "Alpa" are the same as that in \S\ref{subsubsec:single-to-multiple}.
+The third is "Broadcast", which uses broadcast-based resharding without overlapping introduced in \S\ref{sec:overlap}.
+Therefore, "Broadcast" only optimizes a single resharding task, which mimics streaming optimization introduced in related work such as CoCoNet~\cite{jangda2022coconet}.
 We also add the performance of "Signal Send/Recv" as the upper bound, which is discussed in \S\ref{sec:overlap}.

 \textbf{Results.} Fig.~\ref{fig:eval:e2e} shows the evaluation results.
 The y-axis is the aggregated throughput of all GPUs in the cluster.
-We use TFLOPS as the throughput metric following the existing literature~\cite{narayanan2021efficient}.
+We use TFLOPs as the throughput metric following the existing literature~\cite{narayanan2021efficient}.